lenonk/chronology/README.md

 # Note
 This is a work in progress project I whipped up in Lazarus to manage ZFS snapshots.<br>
 I'm getting a surprising number of cloners on this project.
 Please be aware that currently it probably only works on KDE, and definitely only works on Linux.
-It requires Dolphin to be installed, since xdg-open was giving me some issues, and it's hardcoded to mount snapshots in /run/media.
+It requires Dolphin to be installed, since xdg-open was giving me some issues.
 Given the suprising response, I'll put some more time into it than I had planned and try to iron out some of the wrinkles.
 If you're looking for something like this and Chronology doesn't currently work for you, keep checking back.

 # What works so far:
 Everything essential.